 Due to COVID-19 pandemic, supply chain disruptions continue, notably with delivery delays at the ports of Los Angeles and Long Beach.
 In addition, the price of steel and certain other electrical components used in our products have seen dramatic increases, along with shipping costs.
-No abatement to these challenges is anticipated within the next several months, and it is impossible to predict how long the current disruptions to price and component parts availability will last.
-We implemented a price increase on certain new product orders in October of 2021 to offset rising global costs of raw materials and component parts.
-In addition, we had increased inventory to \$19.5 million at December 31, 2021 to mitigate supply chain disruptions and support timely deliveries.
+It is impossible to predict how long the current disruptions to the cost and availability of raw materials and component parts will last.
+We implemented a price increase on certain new product orders in October 2021 to offset rising global costs of raw materials and component parts.
+A second price increase was implemented in April 2022.
+In addition, we increased our inventory of raw materials and component parts to \$20.9 million as of March 31, 2022 to mitigate supply chain disruptions and support timely deliveries.
 However, there can be no assurance that such increases or any future increases will be sufficient to offset continued rising costs.

-To address some of the negative consequences to our business, we implemented a number of new strategic initiatives:
+To address some of the negative consequences to our business, we have implemented a number of new strategic initiatives: